- Safeguarding Policy

 We reserve the right to make changes to the Terms and Conditions and will communicate the change to you at the address or email specified by you at least one month prior to the change taking place.
 Parents should therefore raise any queries relating to amendments to terms and conditions within fourteen days of receipt of the notification of the changes.

 - ‘Course’ refers to a course of classes offering tuition in stage/television drama which will be delivered during the term.
-Course classes will take place once a week for an hour and a half, as detailed at the time of booking.
+Course classes will take place once a week for one and a half / two hours, as detailed at the time of booking.

 - ‘Holiday Workshop/ Camp’ refers to workshops run by Shine during the breaks between terms.

 - ‘Principal’ refers to the head teacher of a particular Shine School.